Measuring Depth of Matroids: Technical overview

-Considering depth measures of matrices -- that is, of actual vector representations of matroids -- brings one more natural possibility for a $\gamma$-transformation in \Cref{def:eight-prelim} (iii.): instead of contracting a column of $\ve A$, we may contract an arbitrary $1$-dimensional subspace in the vector space of~$\ve A$, abbreviated as being \emph{c$^*$-transformed}.
+Considering the depth measures of matrices -- that is, of actual vector representations of matroids -- brings one more natural possibility for a $\gamma$-transformation in \Cref{def:eight-prelim} (iii.): instead of contracting a column of $\ve A$, we may contract an arbitrary $1$-dimensional subspace in the vector space of~$\ve A$, abbreviated as being \emph{c$^*$-transformed}.
 The dual operation to this, called \emph{d$^*$-transformation}, then simply corresponds to adding a new row to the matrix~$\ve A$.
 This specific approach has been used, along the lines of \Cref{def:eight-prelim}, to define the contraction$^*$-depth of matrices in \cite{ChaCKKP22} (see \Cref{def:csd-representable}), the contraction$^*$-deletion-depth of matrices in \cite{BriKKPS24} (see \Cref{def:csdd-representable}) and the deletion$^*$-depth of matrices in \cite{GajPP25} (see \Cref{def:dsd-representable}).
 After extending the list of admissible symbols for $\gamma$ in \Cref{def:eight-prelim} by $c^*$ and $d^*$ together with the appropriate transformations, we abbreviate these measures as the c$^*$-depth, c$^*$d-depth, and d$^*$-depth of matrices.

-\paragraph*{Connection to Integer Programming} The primary motivation for the study of matroid and matrix depth parameters came from a surprising connection to the computational complexity of certain variants of integer programming (see \Cref{sub:IPconn}), formalized in the following summarizing theorem:
+\paragraph*{Connection to Integer Programming} The primary motivation for the study of matroid and matrix depth parameters came from a surprising connection to the computational complexity of certain variants of integer programming (see \Cref{sub:IPconn}), formalised in the following summarising theorem.
+Here, by $\td^*_P(\veAm), \td^*_D(\veAm)$, and $\td^*_I(\veAm)$ we denote the minimum primal, dual, and incidence tree-depth, respectively, across all matrices that are row-equivalent to $\veAm$.